 - Use honey, jelly, jam, margarine or cream cheese on toast, bread, rolls and crackers.

-- Instead of plain water, drink beverages that have calories from sugar.
+- Instead of plain water, drink beverages that have calories.

 - Add margarine to rice, hot cereal, noodles, vegetables and bread.